 How to help someone who is grieving

 When someone close to us experiences a bereavement, we naturally want to help that person.
-Unfortunately, it can be difficult to know what to say or how to offer comfort and support.
+Unfortunately, it can be difficult to know what to say or how you should comfort and support someone who has lost a loved one.

-Help can be delivered by the things you say and the things you do.
-Although how exactly you can help someone who is grieving will depend on the individual.
+Help can be delivered by the things you say, the things you do and the best way to deal with grief is to work through emotions over time.
+Exactly how to help someone who is grieving will depend on the individual.

-When someone has been bereaved, many people worry about saying the ‘right’ thing.
+When someone is dealing with grief, many people worry about saying the ‘right’ thing.
 The truth is it’s unlikely anything you say could make the grieving person feel any worse, but there are some types of comment best avoided.

-Even if you have experienced bereavement yourself, avoid saying ‘I know how you feel’ – you don’t.
+Even if you have experienced bereavement yourself, avoid saying "I know how you feel" – because again, this might not offer much comfort.
 Just as every relationship is unique, everyone experiences grief in a unique way.
-Although it’s usually sincerely meant to express sympathy, ‘I know how you feel’ risks diminishing the uniqueness of that experience.
+Although it’s usually sincerely meant to express sympathy, "I know how you feel" risks diminishing the uniqueness of that experience.

 Offer practical support